Donatella della Porta

-Donatella della Porta (born 1956, in Catania) is an Italian sociologist and political scientist, who is Professor of political science and political sociology at the Scuola Normale Superiore.
-She has studied and worked in major social science institutions, all over the world.
-She is known for her research in the areas of social movements, corruption, political violence, police and policies of public order.
-In 2022, she was named a fellow of the American Academy of Arts and Sciences.
+Donatella della Porta (born in 1956 in Catania) is an Italian sociologist and political scientist.
+She is a professor of political science and political sociology at the Scuola Normale Superiore.
+She has studied and worked in major social science institutions all over the world.
+She is known for her research in the areas of social movements, corruption, political violence, police, and policies of public order.
+In 2022, she was named a member of the American Academy of Arts and Sciences.

-Biography
+Academic career

-Since 2015, della Porta is Full Professor of Sociology and the founding Dean of the Faculty of Political and Social Sciences at the Scuola Normale Superiore.
-Between 2003 and 2014, she had been Full Professor in political sociology at the European University Institute.
+Since 2015 Della Porta is Full Professor of Sociology and the founding Dean of the Faculty of Political and Social Sciences at the Scuola Normale Superiore.
+Between 2003 and 2014, she served as Full Professor of Political Sociology at the European University Institute.
 Previously, she had been Full Professor of Political Science, president of the corso di laurea in Administrative Sciences, and Director of the Department of Political Science and Sociology at the University of Florence.

-She has received in 1981 a Diplôme d'Etudes Approfondies at the École des Hautes Études en Sciences Sociales of Paris, (Title: "Theories et méthodes dans la sociologie des mouvements collectifs.
-Considérations critiques sur les principales approches", under the supervision of Alain Touraine), and in 1987 a Ph.D. in political and social sciences at the European University Institute in Florence (Dissertation topic: "Underground political organizations.
-Leftwing terrorism in Italy", under the supervision of Philippe C. Schmitter).
-During her postdoctoral studies at the European University Institute, she worked with the late Alessandro Pizzorno, until she moved to the Wissenschaftszentum Berlin für Sozialforschung (WZB Berlin Social Science Center), to participate, between 1988 and 1993, to the establishment of the department on « Social Movements and the Public Sphere ».
-She obtained a Laurea in scienze politiche BA at the University of Catania.
+In 1981 Della Porta received a Diplôme d'Etudes Approfondies at the École des Hautes Études en Sciences Sociales of Paris under the supervision of Alain Touraine, and she earned her Ph.D. in political and social sciences at the European University Institute in Florence in 1987 under the supervision of Philippe C. Schmitter.
+She worked with Alessandro Pizzorno during her postdoctoral studies at the European University Institute until she moved to the Wissenschaftszentum Berlin für Sozialforschung (WZB Berlin Social Science Center) to participate in the establishment of the "Social Movements and the Public Sphere" department between 1988 and 1993.
+She obtained her undergraduate degree in Political Science at the University of Catania.

-della Porta directs COSMOS - Center on Social Movement Studies actually at the Scuola Normale Superiore, the DEMOS project (Democracy in Europe and the Mobilisation of the Society) founded by the European Commission.
+Della Porta directs COSMOS - Center on Social Movement Studies actually at the Scuola Normale Superiore, the DEMOS project (Democracy in Europe and the Mobilisation of the Society) founded by the European Commission.
 She also coordinated the Gruppo di Ricerca sull'azione collettiva in Europa (GRACE).

-della Porta has conducted research also at Cornell University, Ithaca College, and at the Wissenschaftszentrum Berlin für Sozialforschung.
+Della Porta has conducted research also at Cornell University, Ithaca College, and at the Wissenschaftszentrum Berlin für Sozialforschung.